AletheaEsau/ST10460623-MealSuggester/README.md

 •	ImageView: Shows an image of the recommended meal.
 3.2.
 Meal Suggestion Logic
 The meal recommendations are structured based on if-else conditions:
-Time of Day	Suggested Meal	Image
+Time of Day	Suggested Meal
 Morning	Breakfast (Eggs)
 Mid-Morning	Light Snack (Fruit)
 Afternoon	Lunch (Sandwich)